 Welcome to A Wandle Wonder Wander, XAP’s augmented reality walk made especially for Wandsworth Arts Fringe!
-Designed for all ages, A Wandle Wonder Wander is available to access throughout 2021.
+Designed for all ages, A Wandle Wonder Wander is available to access from 9th – 25th June 2023.

 Wander at your leisure along the banks of the river Wandle, from Merton Abbey Mills to the Thames, using your mobile device to summon up sights, sounds and animated artworks, which reveal the wonder of the Wandle’s rich heritage.